AryanWadhwa05/Aryan-BSE-Portfolio/index.md

 ﻿# Raspberry Pi Object Recognition
 I am using Raspberry Pi to identify objects through video, webcam, and images.
-I used TensorFlow Lite to train my Object Detection models
+I used TensorFlow Lite to train and run my Object Detection models on the raspberry pi.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|